atsukotominaga/music-teaching/README.md

 - imagePatch.maxpat: display stimuli on the screen in front of a participant.

 ### SubPatchers
-- MIDInoteRecording: acquire and save MIDI data.
+- MIDInoteRecording.maxpat: acquire and save MIDI data.
-- dataFileNaming: create a file name.
+- dataFileNaming.maxpat: create a file name.
-- condFileReading: read a condition file to determine the order of conditions for each participant.
+- condFileReading.maxpat: read a condition file to determine the order of conditions for each participant.

 ### Others
 - image: contains experimental stimuli.